strata-mvc/strata/docs/saving.md

 The controller sent the Form's helper object to the model's `saveForm` function.
 The helper's job is to fetch the posted values.
 Because the method is called after validating `isComplete()` is `true`, we can assume the posted values have passed all validation.

 The example bellow saves a new `Song` with the song title as post title and assigns it a published state.
-Once we have a post id, we can loop though the model's attribute list to assign the posted values to the post's meta or, in this case, Avanced Custom Fields.
+Once we have a post id, we can loop though the model's attribute list to assign the posted values to the post's meta or, in this case, Advanced Custom Fields.

 ~~~ php
 <?php